Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects: Introduction

-To address this gap, we propose an anonymized role-playing evaluation method in which character identities are concealed.
+To address this imbalance in prior knowledge, we propose an anonymized role-playing evaluation method in which character identities are concealed.
 Under this setting, LLMs must rely solely on the provided character descriptions rather than leveraging pretraining-based prior knowledge.
-This design mitigates confounding effects stemming from memorized character information and enables a more faithful assessment of role-playing performance.
+This design mitigates confounding effects stemming from memorized character information and enables a more rigorous assessment of role-playing performance.
 Importantly, it also facilitates a more principled extrapolation from benchmark results to real-world human impersonation scenarios.
 An overview of our research framework is illustrated in \autoref{figure:framework}.

-Furthermore, under the anonymized setting, we investigate the effect of personality information on LLM-based role-playing.
-Personality is one of the most widely adopted constructs for describing human behavioral tendencies \citep{mccrae1997personality}, and thus provides a principled abstraction for character modeling.
-Drawing on prior literature \citep{wang2024incharacter}, we compare multiple approaches to acquiring character personality information, including human-annotated data from The Personality Database (PDB)\footnote{\url{https://www.personality-database.com/}} and model-generated personality traits.
+While anonymization ensures rigorous evaluation, it also challenges the LLM's ability to maintain character fidelity without prior knowledge.
+To address this gap, we investigate whether incorporating personality information can bolster role-playing performance under anonymized conditions.
+Since personality serves as a structured descriptor of human behavioral tendencies \citep{mccrae1997personality}, it provides a precise mechanism for guiding role-play in the absence of character names.
+Drawing on prior literature \citep{wang2024incharacter}, we compare multiple approaches to acquiring character personality information, including human-annotated data from The Personality Database (PDB)\footnote{\url{https://www.personality-database.com/}} and model-generated personalities.

 Our experiments demonstrate that incorporating personality information consistently improves role-playing performance.
 Notably, personality self-generated by the model achieve performance comparable to those derived from human annotations.
 These gains are robust across different model architectures and multiple benchmark datasets.